EdOverflow/can-i-take-over-xyz/README.md

 - <https://www.hackerone.com/blog/Guide-Subdomain-Takeovers>
 - <https://0xpatrik.com/subdomain-takeover-ns/>

-## Safely Demonstrating a Subdomain takeover
+## Safely demonstrating a subdomain takeover

 Claim the subdomain discreetly and serve a harmless file on a hidden page.
 Do not serve content on the index page.
 A good proof of concept could consist of an HTML comment served via a random path: